martonpeter/Delocal_test/README.md

 * You should not use any framework.
 * You should write production code that you would push to a repository and solves the feature.
 * You should submit the solution even if it is not fully finished.

+**Developer info:**
+* SQL Dump is located in the sql folder.
+* Set the database connection information in config.php.
+* The frontend section is for testing purposes only.